Your Privacy

-Both Happy to Help and NPH are registered Data Controllers with the Information Commissioners Office (ICO).
+Both NPH (Reference ZA092170) and Happy to Help (Reference ZA483011) are registered Data Controllers with the Information Commissioners Office (ICO).

 On 1st January 2021 the UK GDPR replaced the GDPR, which is substantially similar to the EU GDPR, and works in conjunction with the Data Protection Act 2018.